dimitri-nicolo/calico/v2.5/networking/routereflector.md

 > onto the standalone route reflector nodes.
 {: .alert .alert-info}

-Of course there are many other ways to set up and run a non-{{site.prodname}} route reflector outside the cluster.
-You then need to [configure some or all of the {{site.prodname}} nodes to peer with that route reflector]({{site.url}}/{{page.version}}/networking/bgp).
+Of course there are many other ways to set up and run a non-{{site.tseeprodname}} route reflector outside the cluster.
+You then need to [configure some or all of the {{site.tseeprodname}} nodes to peer with that route reflector]({{site.url}}/{{page.version}}/networking/bgp).

-In addition the non-{{site.prodname}} route reflector may need configuration to accept peerings from the {{site.prodname}} nodes, but in general that is outside the scope of this documentation.
+In addition the non-{{site.tseeprodname}} route reflector may need configuration to accept peerings from the {{site.tseeprodname}} nodes, but in general that is outside the scope of this documentation.
 For example, if you installed [BIRD](https://bird.network.cz/) to be your route reflector, you would need to configure BGP peerings like the following for each
-{{site.prodname}} node that you expect to connect to it.
+{{site.tseeprodname}} node that you expect to connect to it.

     protocol bgp <node_shortname> {
       description "<node_ip>";